replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 When installed on a single node, two storageclasses will be available - "scaling" and "local".
 The default storage class will be "scaling", and both storage classes will be backed by openebs localpv.

-When the third node is added, a ceph cluster will be created by the EKCO operator.
+When the third node is added, a Ceph cluster will be created by the EKCO operator.
+When that Ceph cluster becomes healthy (with at least 3 replicas), the "distributed" storageclass will be created using rook-ceph.
+If MinIO is present, Kotsadm will be scaled down, and the existing `sync-object-store` command will be used to migrate data from MinIO to Rook.
+Kotsadm, Registry, and Velero will then be updated to use the Rook object store, and Kotsadm scaled back up.
+After MinIO data is migrated and its consumers updated, the MinIO statefulset and namespace will be deleted.
-When that ceph cluster becomes healthy (with at least 3 replicas), the "distributed" storageclass will be created using rook-ceph. pvmigrate will then be used to migrate all data from the "scaling" storageclass to the "distributed" storageclass, and the default storageclass will be changed to "distributed".
+`pvmigrate` will then be used to migrate all data from the "scaling" storageclass to the "distributed" storageclass, and the default storageclass will be changed to "distributed".
 This process does involve stopping pods using "scaling" storage.

 In this way, applications can specifically request storage that will always be local to a node (with the "local" storageclass), or storage that will be distributed across the cluster (with the "distributed" storageclass).